By Dr. Carla Cashin, ND | Naturopath Victoria BC

 - Basal Body Temperature Monitoring: Interestingly, progesterone has an effect on body temperature.
 Rising progesterone levels following ovulation will increase first morning temperatures by 0.5 F. This means you can track whether you ovulated in a particular menstrual cycle by measuring morning temperatures and looking for a temperature rise of 0.5 F that remains until the day before your period.
 Temperature readings need to be taken when you first wake up and before getting out of bed, since physical activity causes an elevation of body temperature as well.
 A mercury thermometer may be most reliable for taking basal body temperatures.

 - Menstrual Cycle Charting: This involves recording the day your period starts for several months in a row to determine the length of your menstrual cycle.
 The first day of menstrual bleeding is Day 1 of your menstrual cycle.
 Menstrual cycles between 25-35 days are generally ovulatory, although recent research suggests this may not be the case.
 Shorter menstrual cycles may occur as the follicular phase shortens with aging, or with a short luteal phase, where progesterone levels drop sooner than they should.
 Cycles longer than 35 days commonly indicate that ovulation did not occur at all.
-It is also recommended to keep track of symptoms associated with ovulation, including breast tenderness.
-Breast tenderness that occurs on the upper side of the breasts near your armpits, rather than the front of the breasts, is associated with ovulation.
+It is also recommended to keep track of symptoms associated with ovulation, including breast tenderness that happens a few days or even a week before your expected period.
+Premenstrual breast tenderness that occurs on the upper side of the breasts near your armpits, rather than the front of the breasts, is associated with ovulation.

 If I'm Having Regular Cycles, Will I Be Ovulating?